Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: EOB dynamics

-The \ac{nnlo} spin flux expression with a superradiance prefactor is consistently the one predicting the largest effect among the noncircular models, which is due to both the hidden inclusion of higher order terms, and the size of the prefactor itself (here $\Omega_{\rm H} < 0$; see the left panel of Fig.~\ref{fig:orders_q1_chi003} for a direct comparison between models in the phenomenologically similar case of initially non-spinning \acp{bh}).
+The \ac{nnlo} spin flux expression with a superradiance prefactor is consistently the one predicting the largest effect among the noncircular models, which is due to both the ``hidden" inclusion of higher order terms, and the size of the prefactor itself (here $\Omega_{\rm H} < 0$; see the left panel of Fig.~\ref{fig:orders_q1_chi003} for a direct comparison between models in the phenomenologically similar case of initially non-spinning \acp{bh}).
 At the lowest energies, the various analytical models don't differ much in their predictions; as $\eo$ increases, a clearer hierarchy develops, with cumulative variation larger by as many as two orders of magnitude at higher \ac{pn} order than at \ac{lo} when using the generic-orbit expressions.
-The quasicircular ones cut through this, especially the gauge-invariant version using $x$ in its leading factor, which often leads to completely different behavior as the parameters of the system are changed.
-For example, the quasicircular $x$ flux is the largest in the low-energy portion of the parameter space, at times by a sizable margin (keep in mind though that here we are comparing a $10^{-9}$ to a $10^{-10}$ effect when we say this).
+The quasicircular ones cut through this, especially the version using $x$ in its leading factor, which often leads to completely different behavior as the parameters of the system are changed.
+For example, the quasicircular $x$ flux is the largest in the low-energy portion of the parameter space, at times by a sizable margin (though all models agree on an extremely small effect when this happens).

-As for initially non-spinning \acp{bh}, similar considerations apply, except of course for the \ac{lo} and \ac{nlo} analytical models that because of their low \ac{pn} order predict no absorption of energy or angular momentum in the initial absence of spin; see Figs.~\ref{fig:ns_chispace} and~\ref{fig:ns_mspace}.
-Again, because of its extra terms stemming from the factorization of the 1.5\ac{pn} non-spinning factors, the \ac{nnlo} model utilizing the horizon frequency prefactor here typically predicts a cumulative $|\Delta \chi|$ exceeding the closest competitor by a factor of 10 or more (see the left panel of Fig.~\ref{fig:orders_q1_chi003}).
+As for initially non-spinning \acp{bh}, similar considerations apply, except of course for the \ac{lo} and \ac{nlo} analytical models that because of their low \ac{pn} order predict no absorption of energy or angular momentum in the initial absence of spin; see Figs.~\ref{fig:ns_mchispace} and~\ref{fig:ns_m_q28_space}.
+Again, because of its extra terms stemming from the factorization of the 1.5\ac{pn} non-spinning factors, the \ac{nnlo} model utilizing the horizon frequency prefactor here typically predicts a cumulative $|\Delta \chi_{1,2}|$ exceeding the closest competitor by a factor of 10 or more (see the left panel of Fig.~\ref{fig:orders_q1_chi003}).
 The highest final dimensionless spin among our investigations for an initially non-spinning \ac{bh} is $\chi_1^{\rm final} \simeq 0.175$, reached by the primary in a $q = 2$ system with $\eo \simeq 1.16, \lo \simeq 8.1$.
 Restricting to equal-mass binaries, the largest spin-up is found with similar parameters: $\chi^{\rm final}_{1,2} = 0.162$, with $\eo = 1.19, \lo = 8.2$.